Menu

 Trail Description

 There are two trails that lead to Couch Beach.
 The wider, more obvious one leads from the parking area down a long, slow decline to the river — a distance of about 1/3 mile.
+It tends to have scattered muddy spots and puddles after rainstorms.
 The narrower trail continues from Couch Beach, through the woods, to the rear of Couch Cemetery.
-Taken together, they make a pleasant circuit of about a mile.
+Taken together, they make a pleasant circuit of less than a mile.

 Habitats and Wildlife

-This property is mostly a pine forest, with some wild blueberries to be found here and there.
+This property is mostly a pine forest, with some wild blueberries to be found here and there, plus some oak and maple.
 Close to the North River, there is very little underbrush — just large stretches of pine needle-covered ground beneath tall trees.
 It’s a lovely spot.

 The North River, approximately 10 miles in length, begins at the confluence of the Indian Head River (Hanover) and Herring Brook (Pembroke).
 From there it flows through the towns of Hanover, Pembroke, Marshfield, Norwell, and Scituate.
 It empties into the Atlantic Ocean between Third and Fourth Cliffs, draining approximately 59,000 acres along the way.